 Join us for exclusive Women Centre Stage events online and at the theatre in 2022.

-Joining is easy, you can choose to make a single gift of $1000 today, or give in installments throughout 2022.
-You may also consider giving the gift of membership to a friend or family member, for Mother’s Day, a graduation present, or in memory of a loved one.
+Joining is easy, you can choose to make a single gift of $1000 today, or give in installments.
+You may also consider giving the gift of membership to a friend or family member, as a Birthday or graduation present, or in memory of a loved one.
 Click above to donate or call 416-203-6264 x 145.

 Members of THE WOMEN CENTRE STAGE program will receive:

-- A special pre-show salon for Queen Goneril on September 15, 2022 where members of our Women Centre Stage program will gather at the theatre to meet, share a cocktail and conversation about the show before a performance.
+- One complimentary ticket, and the opportunity to purchase additional tickets for guests, to our exclusive Women Centre Stage pre-show salon for Queen Goneril on September 15, 2022, where members of the program will at the theatre to meet and share a cocktail & conversation before the performance.

 - Exclusive updates from the playwrights.
 These will include updates on the status of their plays, their writing process, and what is keeping them inspired.